The Case for Speed in Low-Voltage BLDC Motor Applications

 Iripple = f(1/(freq * Lmotor))

-Designing the motor for a higher speed will lead to a lower Kt, less turns on the stator, and less motor inductance.
+Designing the motor for a higher speed will lead to a lower Kt, less turns on the stator and less motor inductance.
 In order to keep ripple current low, the frequency of the inverter can be increased.
 However there is a practical limit for this.
-In a laminated stator, increasing current ripple frequency but keeping the ripple current magnitude level to limit I2R losses, will result in increased hysteresis and eddy current losses losses because a larger component of the ripple flux will circulate within the stator lams themselves.
+In a laminated stator, increasing current ripple frequency but keeping the ripple current magnitude level to limit I2R losses, will result in increased hysteresis and eddy current losses because a larger component of the ripple flux will circulate within the stator lams themselves.
 At the same time, a higher PWM frequency will result in higher switching losses in the inverter itself.

 Another disadvantage of increasing the PWM frequency with a conventional inverter motor drive is an increased EMI footprint.
 All systems exhibit parasitic capacitance from the stator winding to the laminations.
 Increasing the PWM frequency will lower the impedance of the path and increase the high frequency leakage currents, increasing EMI.

 A solution to this paradox is the Two Stage Controller where the first stage uses high speed switching regulator techniques to regulate the motor voltage and the second stage only commutates the motor.
+This two-stage approach allows motor voltage regulation to be handled independently from commutation, improving efficiency and reducing losses in low-inductance BLDC systems.

-Our updated “chopper” is actually several MOSFET buck/ boost converters operating in parallel, each phase shifted from the others in a multiphase configuration.
+Our updated “chopper” is actually several MOSFET buck/boost converters operating in parallel, each phase shifted from the others in a multiphase configuration.
 This spreads the power over several power devices and provides lower stress on the individual components, particularly the input capacitors.
 By running the converter stages at 100Khz or higher, magnetics can be kept small and light,

 The converter stage operates as a multiphase buck converter when the motor is operating as a motor and as a multiphase boost converter when the motor is operating as a generator.

-When motoring, MOSFET Q1 in turned on, charging inductor L1 with current flowing from left to right.
+When motoring, MOSFET Q1 is turned on, charging inductor L1 with current flowing from left to right.
 Then Q1 turns off and MOSFET Q2 is turned on.
 MOSFETs can pass current in either direction, so the inductor current switches to Q2.
 At this point, the voltage across L1 is negative and the current begins to fall.
 Tuning off Q2 and turning on Q1 repeats the cycle, effectively pumping current into the output capacitor.

-In generator mode, Q2 is turned on and inductor L1 is charged with an increasing current flowing from Right to left.
+In generator mode, Q2 is turned on and inductor L1 is charged with an increasing current flowing from right to left.
 Then Q2 is turned off and Q1 turned on.
 Now the inductor current flows through Q1 into the input capacitor, producing negative power flow.

 The commutator’s primary function is to steer the current from the first stage into the appropriate phases of the load motor.
 These devices run at the commutation frequency, typically a few thousand Hertz at the most.
 Switching losses are low and losses are dominated by conduction losses.
-One consequence of the switching at commutation frequency is that bootstrap biasing of the upper switches is problematical.
+One consequence of the switching at commutation frequency is that bootstrap biasing of the upper switches is problematic.
 At low speed, a bootstrap biasing scheme may not have enough bias voltage holding capacity to keep the upper inverter transistors on.
 This may be resolved with either dedicated DCDC converters or by an imposed, relatively low frequency, low duty cycle bias refresh using the lower switching device.

 Looking back to the block diagram of the two stage controller, there are two DC links (the input and the motor voltage) and one AC link (the voltage to the motor phases).
 The DC links can be physically long and the buck and commutation power stages need not be in close proximity.
 If necessary, the commutation stage can be mounted directly on the motor and the buck stage can be remote, perhaps sharing space with operator controls and other power supplies.
 Also, in some systems, several motors can share a common DC link, although they would all be responding to the same, controlled bus voltage.
 This may be useful in some pumping or air handling applications such as driving several small agitator motors in a system that replaces pneumatic agitators.

 Today the two stage controller can be driven by microcontrollers such as the Texas Instruments TMS320F28xxx series.
-These microcontrollers can generate high resolution PWM waveforms well above 100 khz to efficiently drive the buck/ boost phase as well as conveniently provide logic to the commutation stage.
+These microcontrollers can generate high resolution PWM waveforms well above 100 kHz to efficiently drive the buck/boost phase as well as conveniently provide logic to the commutation stage.

 The two stage controller has a variety of design features that permit the concept to be scaled to a wide range of voltage and power levels.